appgate/conkolla/README.md

 $(kubectl get pod --namespace ${NAMESPACE} -l app=conkolla -o template \
 --template "{{(index .items 0).metadata.name}}") 4433
 ```
+## Supported Browser
+Currently Chrome is the browser for which testing is conducted on.
+Other browsers work as well but we cannot guarantee full functionality.

 ## Run Conkolla
 By default Conkolla serves on `https://localhost:4433` with Basic Auth.
 Different options to launch are available, check with `Conkolla --help` for more information.